Derby teens turn Halloween trick into sweet treat

 Like many trick-or-treaters Ryan Debuhr and Tanner Shurtz were ready for some candy Halloween night.

-The thirteen-year-old boys were filling their bags as they went door-to-door until one stop they found no treats, only a trick.
+The 13-year-old boys were filling their bags as they went door-to-door until one stop they found no treats and only a trick.

 “We saw there was no candy in the bowl.
 I was thinking in my head that somebody probably took it.
 I felt really bad for that person,” Ryan Debuhr said.